geok13/Arduinowith2tempsensors/README.md

 #define D5_pin  1
 #define D6_pin  2
 #define D7_pin  3
 You can try these if the first don't work.
+You can also change the sampling rate by changing the delay(29000) value.

 George Kountouriotis